Murder of Milly Dowler: Reactions to court proceedings

 After Bellfield's sentencing, the Dowler family strongly criticised their treatment during the trial.
 Dowler's sister Gemma described the day that her parents were cross-examined by Bellfield's defence lawyer as "the worst day of my life".
 Her mother told reporters outside the Old Bailey:

 For us, the trial has been a truly awful experience.
 We have had to hear Milly's name defamed in court; she has been portrayed as an unhappy, depressed young girl... the Milly we knew was a happy, vivacious, fun-loving girl.
 Our family life has been scrutinised and laid open for everyone to inspect.
 We've had to lose our right to privacy and sit through day after harrowing day of the trial in order to get a man convicted of this brutal murder.
 The lengths the system goes to protect his human rights seems so unfair compared to what we as a family have had to endure.

 Dowler's father, Bob, commented on Bellfield's refusal to give evidence in court, and to appear for sentencing.
 He added:

 My family's had to pay too high a price for this conviction.
 The trial has been a truly mentally-scarring experience on an unimaginable scale; you had to have been there to truly understand.
 During our questioning, my wife and I both felt as if we were on trial; we despair of a justice system that is so loaded in favour of the perpetrator of the crime.

-Chief Constable Mark Rowley, who oversaw the investigation, joined the Director of Public Prosecutions in calling for changes and for greater protection of victims and witnesses during court cases.
-Rowley said it was a "most bizarre and distressing coincidence" that the Dowler family had their privacy "destroyed", at a time when footballers and celebrities were being granted super-injunctions to protect details of their personal lives.
+The then-Chief Constable of Surrey Police Mark Rowley, who oversaw the investigation, joined the Director of Public Prosecutions in calling for changes and for greater protection of victims and witnesses during court cases.
+Rowley said it was a "most bizarre and distressing coincidence" that the Dowler family had their privacy "destroyed" at a time when footballers and celebrities were being granted super-injunctions to protect details of their personal lives.

-Justice Secretary Kenneth Clarke rejected calls for a review of criminal cases.
+The then-Justice Secretary Kenneth Clarke rejected calls for a review of criminal cases.
 Clarke said that, while Bellfield had been convicted of previous murders, he had to be presumed innocent in the Dowler case and found guilty by a jury in a full court process.
-To avoid prejudicing the trial, the court did not allow evidence to be introduced of Bellfield's "obsession" with schoolgirls, and his attempts to procure sex from them.
+To avoid prejudicing the trial, the court did not allow evidence to be introduced of Bellfield's "obsession" with schoolgirls and his attempts to procure sex from them.